Old Fashioned Hot Water Cornbread

 WHERE CAN I FIND THE RECIPE?
 TAKE ME TO THE RECIPE FOR HOT WATER CORNBREAD

-Below under the next heading, I give a list of preferred ingredients, tips, and cooking instructions for the Hot Water Cornbread and similar recipe ideas you can have.
+Below, under the next heading, I will list preferred ingredients, tips, and cooking instructions for the hot water cornbread and similar recipe ideas you can have.

 Or you can scroll down to the bottom, where you will find a full printable recipe card with amounts of the ingredients and complete instructions with notes.